 The DFDL properties that specify the format of the prefix come from annotations directly on the dfdl:prefixLengthType's type definition, and from the default format annotation for the schema document containing the definition of that type.
 If the using-element resides in a separate schema, the simple type does not pick up values from the element's schema's default dfdl:format annotation.

-When unparsing, the length of the element's content region must be determined first as described below.
-Then the value of the prefix length must be adjusted using dfdl:prefixIncludesPrefixLength.
+When unparsing, the length of the element's content region can be determined first as described below.
+Then the value of the prefix length MUST be adjusted based on the value of the dfdl:prefixIncludesPrefixLength property.

 Then the prefix length can be written to the data stream using the properties on the dfdl:prefixLengthType, and finally the element's content can be written to the data stream.